wso2/docs-is/en/docs/guides/identity-lifecycles/extend-username-and-password-recovery.md

       </tr>
     </table>

 3. Add an event publisher to `<IS_HOME/repository/deployment/server/eventpublishers`.
-You can use the following sample publisher to call a REST Service to send confirmation codes.
-This sample uses the `http output adapter`
+You can use the following sample publisher to call a REST service to send confirmation codes.
+This sample uses the `http output adapter`.

     ??? info "Sample Event Publisher"
         ```